Readit News logoReadit News

 For example, I have some (really) free instances on Oracle Cloud that I host pages, experiments, and so many things.

-ivorbuk · a year ago
+ivorbuk · 2 years ago

 S3 buckets for the SPA's, AWS Lambda, API Gateway and EC2 for a MySQL instance.
 Some SQS to help with orchestration of the operational stuff.
 Have about 5k MAU and total cost barely breaks 40$ a month.